 As discussed earlier, the 2008 Farm Bill requires that CCC give priority to applications that address five program objectives.
 These program objectives were used to develop the criteria that will be used to evaluate applications and select grant recipients.
 This section describes those evaluation criteria.

-The first program objective required by the 2008 Farm Bill is that CCC give priority to applications that “maximize participation by offering a program the terms of which are likely to meet with widespread acceptance among landowners.”
+The first program objective required by the 2008 Farm Bill is that CCC give priority to applications that “maximize participation by offering a program the terms of which are likely to meet with widespread acceptance among Start Printed Page 39137landowners.”
 Maximizing voluntary participation and achieving widespread acceptance can include activities and performance goals which may include but are not limited to:

 - Increasing the number of acres made available for access by the public,